gburgyan/go-rediscache/Readme.md

 It is important that all instances of a cache that access the same Redis backend be able to decrypt each other's data.

 You can use any encryption method that is suitable for your use case.
 Keep in mind that the cached values may be relatively stable so some information leakage may be present if one were to run a correlation attack against everything stored in Redis.
 If this is important, something that may be considered is having some salting present in the provided algorithm.

+The key generation process employs the SHA-256 hashing algorithm, which is recognized for its cryptographic security.
+Given the requirement for deterministic key generation, the use of salting is not feasible as it would disrupt the stability of the generated keys.
+Consequently, the primary attack vectors are limited to correlation attacks, such as identifying the presence of a specific key when a particular user, e.g., Alice, logs in.

 # License